When Can You Get Reimbursed by Your Home Warranty?

 The three most common situations where a reimbursement claim is valid are:

-1. True Emergency Repairs If a covered system fails in a way that poses immediate health or safety risks — a furnace breakdown during a deep freeze, a burst pipe actively flooding your home, or an electrical fault creating a fire hazard — most home warranty contracts allow you to call a licensed contractor immediately without waiting for company dispatch.
+1. True Emergency Repairs If a covered system fails in a way that poses immediate health or safety risks (a furnace breakdown during a deep freeze, a burst pipe actively flooding your home, or an electrical fault creating a fire hazard) most home warranty contracts allow you to call a licensed contractor immediately without waiting for company dispatch.
 You pay out of pocket first and then submit for reimbursement.
 However, you are still typically required to notify the warranty company as soon as possible, even if you have already called a contractor.
+Learn more about home warranty emergency service and what qualifies.

-3. Approved Exceptions Some warranty companies offer a formal "reimbursement option" or "cash-out" option as an alternative to dispatching a technician.
-If you elect this option upfront and it is approved in writing, you are authorized to hire your own contractor.
+3. Approved Cash-Out Exceptions Many warranty companies now formally offer a "payment in lieu" or "cash-out" option as an alternative to dispatching a technician.
+The company offers a dollar amount equal to what they would have paid their own contractor, and you can then buy your own appliance or hire your own technician and submit a paid invoice for reimbursement up to that pre-agreed amount.
 Learn more about how cash settlements work and how payouts are calculated.

 The Reimbursement Request Process: Step by Step